Josef-Friedrich/phrydy/README.rst

      - The release year of the original version of the album.
      -
    * - r128_album_gain
-     - rg
+     - r128
-     - An optional gain for album normalization
+     - An optional gain for album normalization.
+EBU R 128 is a recommendation for loudness normalisation and maximum level of audio signals.
      -
    * - r128_track_gain
-     - rg
+     - r128
-     - An optional gain for track normalization
+     - An optional gain for track normalization.
+EBU R 128 is a recommendation for loudness normalisation and maximum level of audio signals.
      -
    * - releasegroup_types
      - music_brainz